An Overview of the Faculty Computing Environment

 You can change your machine password at any time by pressing ctrl-alt-del to access the Windows 7 security screen.

 If you forget your machine username or password, contact our support desk at x7755.

 You must log-on the new upj-itus network domain to access your upgraded machine.

-To prevent other users from accessing your machine during the day, log-off properly as described in section one of this handout, or temporarily turn on password protection by pressing ctrl-alt-del to access the Windows XP security screen, and selecting "lock computer".
+To prevent other users from accessing your machine during the day, log-off properly as described in section one of this handout, or temporarily turn on password protection by pressing ctrl-alt-del to access the Windows 7 security screen, and selecting "lock computer".
 Do NOT use the “LOCK COMPUTER” feature as an overnight security measure.

 Information Technology can only insure virus protection, data backup and recovery of your data if you: